decksplain/decksplain.github.io/Data/Games/exploding-kings.md

 round-time: 10 minutes
 ---

-**Objective:** Don't pickup an Exploding King
+**Objective:** Don't pick up an Exploding King

 **Setup:**

 1. Discard Jacks and Queens
 2. Each player gets an Ace or Joker and 6 random cards
 3. Count the number of players, shuffle the same number of Kings into the deck minus 1
-3. Shuffle extra Aces/Jokers into the deck
+4. Shuffle extra Aces/Jokers into the deck
-4. Place the remaining (shuffled) deck face down
+5. Place the remaining (shuffled) deck face down

 **Take your turn**:

-- Play (and discard) as many cards from your hand as you like until your turn is over
+- Play (and discard, using the ability) as many cards from your hand as you like until your turn is over
 - End your turn by picking up a card
-- If you pickup a King, you must Defuse or lose
+- If you pick up a King, you must Defuse or lose

+**Defusing**:

+When you pick up a King and Defuse, **you must put the King back**

+You can put it face down, wherever you like, inside the deck, without inspecting the deck (and you can do this in secret).

 **Hints:**

 - Your cards help you avoid the Kings, play as many as you like
 - Running out of cards is fine, but now you're powerless to avoid the King
 - It's unlikely the King is on top of the deck, especially at the start of the game
+- The game really starts when someone picks up the King and defuses as they could put it anywhere
+- **When you've been Attacked, draw one card at a time**

 <!--split-->